 The food forest aspect

-One of the main features of permaculture design is a focus on food forests.
+One of the main features of permaculture design when it comes to food production is a focus on food forests.

 Permaculture develops an intimate view of not just a sustainable, but a regenerative food forest, that is a forest majoring in food that produces excess, or abundance of top soil, air and biomass.